 By Tim Lambert

 The first humans arrived in Finland about 7,000 BC after the end of the last ice age.
 The earliest Finns were stone-age hunters and gatherers.
-Over the millennia successive waves of people entered Finland.
+Over thousands of years successive waves of people entered Finland.
 After 2,500 BC people in Finland lived by farming.
 About 1,500 BC they learned to make tools and weapons from bronze.
 About 500 BC people in Finland learned to use iron.
 However the Finns had little or no contact with the classical civilizations of Greece and Rome.

 The recorded history of Finland began in the 12th century.
 By 1120 Christian missionaries were operating there.
 They were prepared to use force to convert Finland!
 The Swedish king Eric led a crusade in 1157.
 An Englishman, Bishop Henry of Uppsala, assisted him.
 Henry stayed after the Swedish soldiers left and he was martyred.
 Later he became the patron saint of Finland.
 However in 1172 the Pope said that the Finns would convert then renounce their faith as soon as their enemies had left.
 He advised the Swedes to subject the Finns by permanently manning fortresses in Finland.